 Fig. 6 Schematic diagram of non-parallel straight edge offset

 (3) Straight edge offset – the transition segment is tangent to two arcs

-When the straight edge offset unfolded at the tangent point of two circular arcs, a vertical line is made at the tangent point of two circular arcs on the outside of the substrate, and then the material is offset one material thickness to the inside, as shown in Figure 7, for processing, and unfolded in the way of Z-fold 1 (straight edge offset).
+When the Straight-Edge Offset is unfolded at the tangent point of two circular arcs, a vertical line is created at the tangent point of the two circular arcs on the outer surface of the substrate.
+The material is then offset by one material thickness inward, as depicted in Figure 7, for processing and unfolded using the Z-Fold 1 (Straight-Edge Offset) method.

 Fig. 7 Straight edge offset diagram – transition segment is tangent to two circular arcs